-For this reason, avoiding or minimizing foods that cause big blood sugar spikes is essential.
+For this reason, it’s essential to avoid or minimize foods that cause blood sugar spikes.

-Despite being a healthy fruit, bananas are pretty high in both carbs and sugar, the main nutrients that raise blood sugar levels.
+Despite being a healthy fruit, bananas are pretty high in both carbs and sugar, which are the main nutrients that raise blood sugar levels.

 If you have diabetes, being aware of the amount and type of carbs in your diet is important.

-This is because carbs raise your blood sugar level more than other nutrients, which means they can greatly affect your blood sugar control.
+This is because carbs raise your blood sugar level more than other nutrients, which means they can greatly affect your blood sugar management.

-When blood sugar rises in non-diabetic people, the body produces insulin.
-It helps the body move sugar out of the blood and into the cells where it’s used or stored.
+When blood sugar levels rise in people without diabetes, their bodies produce insulin.
+This helps move sugar out of the blood and into cells, where it’s used or stored.

-However, this process doesn’t work as it should in diabetics.
+However, this process doesn’t work as it should in people with diabetes.
 Instead, either the body doesn’t produce enough insulin or the cells are resistant to the insulin that is made.

-Bottom Line: Bananas are high in carbs, which cause blood sugar levels to rise more than other nutrients.
+Bananas do contain simple carbs, which can cause blood sugar levels to rise more than other nutrients.

-In addition to starch and sugar, a medium-sized banana contains 3 grams of fiber.
+In addition to starch and sugar, a medium banana contains 3 grams of fiber (

-Everyone, including diabetics, should eat adequate amounts of dietary fiber due to its potential health benefits.
+Everyone, including people with diabetes, should try to eat enough dietary fiber because it has potential health benefits.

-However, fiber is especially important for people with diabetes, as it can help slow the digestion and absorption of carbs (4).
+However, fiber is especially important for people with diabetes because it can help slow the digestion and absorption of carbs (

 One way of determining how a carb-containing food will affect blood sugars is by looking at its glycemic index (GI).

-The glycemic index ranks foods based on how much and how quickly they raise blood sugar levels.
+The GI ranks foods based on how much and how quickly they raise blood sugar levels.

-The scores run from 0 to 100 with the following classifications:
+The scores run from 0–100 with the following classifications:

-This is because low-GI foods are absorbed more slowly and cause a more gradual rise in blood sugar levels, rather than large spikes.
+This is because low GI foods are absorbed more slowly and cause a gradual rise in blood sugar levels rather than a large spike.

-Bottom Line: In addition to sugar and starch, bananas contain some fiber.
-This means that the sugars in bananas are more slowly digested and absorbed, which could prevent blood sugar spikes.
+In addition to sugar and starch, bananas contain some fiber.
+This means the sugars in bananas are more slowly digested and absorbed, which could prevent blood sugar spikes.

-The type of carbs in your banana depends on the ripeness.
+The amount of this type of carbs in a banana varies depending on the ripeness.

-This means that they function in a similar way as fiber, and won’t cause a rise in blood sugar levels.
+This means they function similarly to fiber and won’t cause a rise in blood sugar levels.

-In fact, a recent study on blood sugar control in women with type 2 diabetes found some interesting results.
-Those supplementing with resistant starch had better blood sugar control than those who didn’t over an 8-week period (19).
+In fact, a 2015 study on blood sugar management in women with type 2 diabetes found some interesting results.
+In an 8-week period, those supplementing with resistant starch had better blood sugar management than those who didn’t supplement (

 The role of resistant starch in type 1 diabetes is less clear.